asantagata/fruit-ui/docs/md/core/this.md

 }
 ```

 Note the syntax on the third line.
 Curly braces in JavaScript are used for defining both scopes and object literals.
-In order to disambiguate between these, you can use the syntax `() => ({})` to define an unscoped function that returns an object.
+In order to disambiguate between these, you can use the syntax `() => ({})` to define a non-contextual function that returns an object.

 Contextual functions, on the other hand, *always* have their own `this`.
 There are a few ways to declare these:
 - the standard `function` keyword, as in `function MyFunction() { ... }`;